api3dao/oev-docs/docs/oev/overview/target-chain.md

 # Target chain

-We've already explained how OEV works by using the combination of the OEV Network and the OEV Auctioneer.
-The last piece to explain is how does the OEV extraction work on the target chain.
+We've already explained how OEV works by using a combination of the OEV Network and the OEV Auctioneer.
+The last piece to explain is how OEV extraction works on a target chain.
 We need to understand:

 1. How dAPIs work in combination with OEV.
 2. How to use the auction award to update the dAPIs.
 3. How does a dApp read the updated OEV value.

-This section is more technical and interesting mainly for dApp developers and searchers.
+This section is more technical and mainly intended for dApp developers and searchers.

 ## dAPIs

 We assume the reader is already familiar with API3 [dAPIs](/dapis/).
-This section is dedicated to the role of the dAPIs in the OEV extraction.
+This section is dedicated to the role of the dAPIs in OEV extraction.

-Searchers need a way to monitor the actual off-chain prices to find profitable opportunities.
+Searchers need a way to monitor real-time off-chain prices to find profitable opportunities.
 Normally, searchers need to buy API subscriptions of the underlying oracle sources, creating additional friction in the process.
 API3 simplifies this process by providing the same data that is used for updating the